matthewbowling123/Engineering3-documentation/README.md

 ![image](https://user-images.githubusercontent.com/112979288/227623516-04ae6eea-58d4-4add-be6c-38580e40be92.png)

-### Credit
+### Credit and Reflection
-credit to river for most of thiscode and video.
+credit to river for most of this code and video.
 He figured out how it works and also how to run CPython code while its github connnection was down.
+Even though the code was not mine I did learn a lot from it because it used new ideas I had not seen before.

 ## Rotary Encoder